Scratchcat1/docker-spigot/README.md

 Sets the initial memory reservation used, use <size>m for MB or <size>g for GB, if this parameter is not set, it is set to MC_MAXMEM.
 To set the initial size to 512 MB

     -e MC_MINMEM=512m

-#### SPIGOT_AUTORESTART

-This variable controls the behavior of the container when the **stop** command is issued inside minecraft

-	-e SPIGOT_AUTORESTART=yes

-Which is the default behavior and does not need to be specified, the minecraft server will autostart if the **stop** command is issued.

-	-e SPIGOT_AUTORESTART=no

-If the **stop** command is issued the minecraft server will stay down until the container is restarted or the command **mc_start** is issued

 #### OTHER_JAVA_OPS

 Allows adding other Java options when starting minecraft